 The earthworm life cycle, like many others, starts with an egg.
 Within the egg, a young earthworm develops until it is ready to hatch.
-The egg is encased in an egg casing called a cocoon and the number of eggs within one cocoon can vary between species, ranging between 1 and 20 from earthworm species in the family Lumbricidae.
+The egg is encased in an egg casing called a cocoon.
+The number of eggs within one cocoon can vary between species, ranging between 1 and 20 from earthworm species in the family Lumbricidae (but most species have just 1).

 1. Cocoons tend to be ‘lemon’ shaped, but the specific shape varies between species.
 The amount of time that they take to hatch is also very variable and can vary by species, but also by environmental conditions.
 For example, for some species the cocoons may hatch quicker in warmer conditions than in cooler conditions and other species may ‘wait out’ undesirable drought conditions within the soil as the cocoon stage.